Interpreting Blackbox Models via Model Extraction: Evaluation

 \subsection{Interpretability for Diabetes Risk}

-We performed a user study to evaluate the interpretability of the decision trees learned using our algorithm.
-The goal of our approach is to enable data scientists familiar with machine learning to understand and validate the blackbox that they train.
-Thus, we recruited 46 graduate students with a background in machine learning to participate in our study.
-Each participant answered questions intended to test their understanding of various interpretable models; we asked them to skip a question if they were unable to determine the answer in 1-2 minutes.
-We show images of our user study interface in Appendix~\ref{sec:userstudyappendix} of our extended paper~\cite{bastani2018}.
+We performed a user study to evaluate the interpretability of our decision trees.
+Since our goal is to enable data scientists familiar with machine learning to understand and validate the complex model, we recruited 46 graduate students with a background in machine learning for our study.
+Each participant answered questions intended to test their understanding of various interpretations; we asked them to skip a question if they were unable to determine the answer in 1-2 minutes.
+We show images of our user study interface in Appendix~\ref{sec:userstudyappendix}.
 We randomized the order of the models and corresponding questions.
-First, we describe the part of our user study focused on the diabetes risk classifier.
+First, we describe the results for the diabetes risk benchmark.

-\paragraph{{\bf\em Interpretations.}}
+\paragraph{Interpretations.}